Dale Jr prepares for 600th race after creating own legacy

 ''He owns the land that I live on,'' Blaney said with a grimace. ''So strategically, that may not have been the best thing for me to do that to him last week, but we're good.
 He's a great guy and a good friend of mine.''

 While he crosses his latest historic mark, Earnhardt doesn't appear to be done soon.
-He confirmed Friday that he intends to begin talks soon with Richard Childress Racing about a new contract to replace his expiring deal.
+He confirmed Friday that he intends to begin talks soon with Hendrick Motorsports about a new contract to replace his expiring deal.

 ''It's only been a few races, but I feel really good and we have had some discussions about planning to get together,'' Earnhardt said. ''It's not something that I put on the shelf, for sure.
 We're getting closer and closer.''